 Thoroughbred Horse Racing in Barbados

-Horse racing is hot to trot in Barbados and is home to one of the oldest race tracks in the Americas – The Garrison Savannah.
+Barbados is home to one of the oldest race tracks in the Americas – The Garrison Savannah.

-If you don’t know that much about the horses, you will be treated to an electric atmosphere, good food, and a flutter if you wish to indulge.
+If you don’t know much about horses, you will be treated to an electric atmosphere, good food, and a flutter if you wish to indulge.